 Gus the Caterpillar is made from heavy-duty plastic that’s not only made to last but is also Greenguard certified for minimal chemical emissions.

-There are four tunnel sections that can be configured in different ways to create a straight tunnel or one with a bend or two.
+There are four tunnel sections that can be configured in different ways to build a toy tunnel that is straight or one with a bend or two.
 The sections are arch-shaped and open on the underside with holes through which kids can play peek-a-boo.

 As if it wasn’t already fun enough, one end is Gus the Caterpillar’s head, and kids emerge from the crawl tunnel through his mouth.
-Add to that the extended tongue, which forms a mini-slide, a pair of eyes, a button nose, and Gus’s five pairs of shoes — all these elements make the cuteness factor high for this crawl tunnel.
+Add to that the extended tongue, which forms a mini indoor slide, a pair of eyes, a button nose, and Gus’s five pairs of shoes — all these elements make the cuteness factor high for this crawl tunnel.

 - For indoor and outdoor use.